NareshNalla/practice/src/main/resources/distributed_systems/distributed_deep_dive.md

 -   **Triggers:** Avoid using `AfterProcessingTime` triggers for correctness-critical pipelines, as they are non-deterministic.
 Use them primarily for speculative UI updates where speed is more important than perfect accuracy.
 - Event Time is the time the event actually occurred at the source—for example, when a user clicked a button.
 Processing Time is the time the event is observed by our pipeline.
 These can be different because of network lag or system delays.
 Each piece of data must have a timestamp attached to it that represents when the event actually happened.
 This is the "source of truth."
 - A Watermark is Beam's mechanism for tracking progress in Event Time.
 It's a timestamp that says, 'I believe I have seen all the data with an event time before this point.'
 This is what allows the pipeline to know when a time-based window is complete and can be processed.
 A watermark is a timestamp that moves forward as the pipeline processes data.
 When the watermark for a window passes the end of that window's time, it's a signal to the pipeline that the window is "closed" and the results can be calculated.
+ - **Water Mark-**
+ - Watermarks are timestamps that define the point up to which the system can expect data.
+They allow the system to wait for late-arriving data but eventually proceed with aggregations or processing once the watermark threshold is passed.
 ---

 ## Part 2: Apache Beam Core & Java Internals